The Stand Comedy Club: Newcastle club

 The Stand opened a venue in High Bridge in Newcastle upon Tyne on 27 October 2011.
 The Stand invested £750,000 in fitting out the basement venue, part of the former Waygood complex.

 As the Newcastle club prepared to open, Tommy Sheppard said that he expects this venue to be the last Stand to open.

 Cowboy

-The Stand's cowboy logo appears as a painted backdrop to the stages in all of The Stand's venues.
+The Stand's cowboy logo appears as a painted backdrop to the stages in The Stand's three venues.
 The backdrop, a boy dressed up as a cowboy holding a toy gun to his own head, was painted by artist Thomas MacGregor, who was involved in the founding of the club.
 The backdrop was repainted in 2022 by MacGregor to remove the toy gun, which was increasingly seen as problematic or offensive to some acts, and unhelpful in publicity images.
 The original painting, with gun, was auctioned with the proceeds going to charity.